M1kuW1ll/MEV-Boost-Auction-Simulations/ETH-KCL Auction Simulations.md

-**EOF Access Probablity:** Randomly drawn from uniform distribution (0.8, 1) for all players across all three profiles
+**EOF Access Probability:** Randomly drawn from uniform distribution (0.8, 1) for all players across all three profiles

 **Individual Delay:** For each strategy group that contains 4 players in a profile, set 1 player with 1 step delay (10ms), 1 player with 2 step delay (20ms), 1 player with 3 step delay (30ms) and 1player with 4 step delay (40ms).
 This setting is same for all the strategy groups across all 3 strategy profiles.